Open-Models/ngi-coalition/README.md

 See the [activity folder](/activity) to find the community work, work in progress or already done, any project ideas.

-Activities related to [meetings](/activity/meetings) will be tracked inside, a place to plan them, prepare their organization and store their reports.
+Activities related to [coalition meetings](/activity/meetings) and [events](/activity/events) will be tracked inside, a place for organization and storage of annex documents.

 ## License